 2. Health Scorecards

-Each profile should be assigned a score-card to capture the expected behavior of customers in that segment.
+Each Health Profile is defined by a Scorecard to capture the expected behavior of customers in that segment.

-We recommend using the 3 built-in product engagement metrics computed by Totango automatically and field proven to have strong correlation to sustained product-usage and churn.
+As a starting place, we recommend using two built-in product engagement metrics computed by Totango automatically, which have proven to have a strong correlation to sustained product-usage and churn.

 - Usage Frequency